maxwelloduor/Python-Project/Mall Customer-Segmentation and Clustering/README.md

 - Annual Income (k$): Annual Income of the customer

-- Spending Score (1-100): Score assigned by the mall based on customer behavior and spending nature.
+- Spending Score (1-100): Score assigned by the mall based on customer behavior and spending nature

-Code: pd.isnull(df).sum()
-Obtained information about the dataset.The dataset has a total of 5 columns and 200 records.In addittion, by running the code, I was able to know the column names and the data types of data values in each column.

 Univariate Analysis